annette(at)annetteweintraub.com

 Recent work includes animated and print panoramas that are a record of meditative city walks and a series of virtual still life images exploring the iconic qualities of utilitarian household, studio and workplace objects defined by light and color.

+I am pleased to announce my participation as one of eight artists in the NYC Department of Cultural Affairs public space project, City Canvas.
+City Canvas is a program designed to permit the installation of temporary visual art on some of the more 300 miles of construction sheds, fences and scaffolding in NYC neighborhoods to improve the pedestrian experience across the five boroughs.
 For this project, I adapted several of my panoramic images, for the City Canvas artwork templates for 50', 100' and 250' environments.
 The panoramas of The Myrtle Walks series explore a NYC landscape of vernacular architecture populated by discarded household and industrial objects.
 This work developed out of daily meditative walks in my studio neighborhood in Brooklyn which focused on the debris of material culture: consumer objects, construction materials, signage and the repetitive grids of grilles and security fencing.
 My walks document a mixed-use neighborhood where homes and industry contest for space, adjacent yet divergent.
 I’m attracted to the modest and unexceptional in urban landscape, and to the unexpected connections that emerge from the juxtaposition that occurs in residual spaces.
 The panoramas contrast a foreground of iconic, brightly colored 3D models of familiar objects against a collaged background of urban architectural textures and photographic fragments.

 Open the City Canvas template for The Myrtle Walks PDF.